Chart Color Schemes

 Burton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Burton's dwelling structure, as assessed in the latest Census, was 96.4% houses and 3.6% other dwellings.
+Burton's dwelling structures, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings.
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Burton stood at 21.5%, with mortgaged dwellings at 54.8% and rented ones at 23.6%.
-The median monthly mortgage repayment was $1,312, lower than Adelaide metro's $1,562.
+Home ownership in Burton was at 21.5%, with mortgaged dwellings at 54.8% and rented ones at 23.6%.
+The median monthly mortgage repayment in Burton was $1,312, lower than Adelaide metro's $1,562.
 The median weekly rent figure in Burton was $310, compared to Adelaide metro's $320.
-Nationally, Burton's mortgage repayments were significantly lower at $1,312 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Burton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing